 - Low deformation

-- High joint strength
+- High strength of the connection

-- Resistant to cracking and fatigue
+- Resistant to cracks and fatigue

 - Low deformation and distortion, as no melting occurs